123sites/Weather-Outlook/README.md

 You can find the link to the repository at:
 [Repository link]()

-The link to the WorkDayPlanner is at:
+The link to the Weather-Outlook-For-Travel is at:
 [Work-Day-Planner Link]()

 ## Screenshots 🎯